Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Northern Wales is home to some of the country's greatest attractions, including the rugged peaks of Snowdonia National Park and Mount Snowdon, the historical seaside town of Aberystwyth, the stark vistas of Holyhead, and the beaches of Llandudno.

-The region is also home to two of the three UNESCO World Heritage Sites in Wales: the Pontcysyllte Aqueduct and Canal, and the collective of Edwardian castles and town walls of the region, which can be found at Caernarfon, Beaumaris, Conwy, and Harlech.
+The region is also home to two of the four UNESCO World Heritage Sites in Wales: the Pontcysyllte Aqueduct and Canal, and the collective of Edwardian castles and town walls of the region, which can be found at Caernarfon, Beaumaris, Conwy, and Harlech.

 Snowdonia is Britain's second-biggest national park, after the Lake District, and the biggest in Wales, boasting rugged mountain trails through some of the tallest peaks south of the Scottish Highlands.
 The tallest peak is Mount Snowdon at 3,560 feet (1,068m), which is visited by half a million people each year, many climbing or walking while the less adventurous ride the magnificently scenic Snowdon Mountain Railway to the top.
 Mount Snowden was written about by William Wordsworth, and has retained an aura of profound romance for many fans of the poet ever since.
 There is plenty more to explore, including lakes, waterfalls, and glacial valleys, as well as Roman forts, Stone Age burial chambers, railways, and the crumbling remains of the country's mining heritage.
 Other nearby destinations not to be missed include the beautiful Victorian resort of Betws-y-Coed, whose former copper mines are open to the public, and Blaenau Ffestiniog, which also offers tours through its cavernous slate mines.
-About 26,000 people live in the Snowdonia National Park, and more than half of the population chooses to speak Welsh rather than English, which goes some way to demonstrating the traditional and authentic nature of the region.

 North Wales is blessed with a glorious combination of cultural and natural attractions, which lure active nature lovers and culture vultures alike.
 The most popular attraction is Mount Snowdon, the highest mountain in Wales and the jewel in the crown of the Snowdonia National Park.
 Made famous by many poets and artists, hiking Mount Snowdon is the highlight of a trip to the UK for many active travellers.